TroubleshootingHelp improve these docs on GitHub

 - This is the hosted version of the latest HTTP Toolkit UI

-- A Chromium-based browser is required, as Firefox & Safari have issues with some of the UI/server communication
+- A Chromium or Firefox-based browser is required, as Safari has issues with some of the UI/server communication

 In some circumstances, initial Firefox setup can fail with this error, and something like "Firefox can't establish a connection to the server at localhost:8001".